-According to Peter over at Peter’s Food Adventures, dying eggs with yellow onion skins have been a tradition in Russia, former Soviet states and Orthodox countries.
+According to Peter over at Peter's Food Adventures, dying eggs with yellow onion skins have been a tradition in Russia, former Soviet states and Orthodox countries.
 The dye turns the eggs a beautiful shade dark red without drops of food coloring.
 This dying technique works best with white eggs rather than brown eggs.

 2. Grape Juice

 Not only are these eggs dyed naturally, they are also decorated with a stamp of herbs making this technique over-the-top cute for brunch or an Easter egg hunt.
-These naturally dyed Easter eggs require only three ingredients–eggs, grape juice, white vinegar and herbs and a few bits and bobs from around the house.
+These naturally dyed Easter eggs require only three ingredients-eggs, grape juice, white vinegar and herbs and a few bits and bobs from around the house.

 Want to know the secret to getting that beautiful design on the eggs?
 One word: pantyhose.
-Place the herbs on the egg and wrap in a piece of cut up nylon.
-Tie to secure and place the eggs in the dye overnight.
+Place the herbs on the egg and wrap in a piece of cut-up nylon.
+Tie to secure and place the eggs in the pastel dye overnight.
 In the morning remove the nylon and you should have a fun print from a soak in the dye bath.

 If you are looking for a golden egg (that the goose laid?) this is the recipe for you.
-What makes this recipe a bit different is the fact that the dye is actually boiling the eggs, making these eggs ready in about an hour.
+What makes this recipe a bit different is the fact that the dye is actually boiling the eggs in hot water, making these eggs ready in about an hour.

 Add the raw eggs to the pot and cover with the dye.
 Bring to a boil and remove from the heat, letting the eggs sit for about half an hour more before removing.